jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

     getPortType                     - Takes a model and portID, Returns whether a port is input/output isPort                          - Takes a model, XYpos and returns Some(XYPos, PortID) if the position was on a port, or None otherwise getPortIds                      - Inputs(model, symbolID), returns list of portIDs

+    As requested by Aditya for wire module: getPortWidth                    - Inputs(model, portId), returns the width of that port getHostId                       - Inputs(model, portId), returns the componentId associated with that port

 INTERFACE TO ISSIE
     TODO